« 2 WEEK CUBA TOURS FROM $799 | Starting the day you arrive! What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL F.A.Cuba About us Contact

 Please only use this form to actually book the tour.
 If you have general inquiries or questions about the tour, please send us a message and we will be happy to answer all your questions.
 When using this form we take for granted that you are booking the tour and will proceed to send deposit instructions.

 1a.
-Payment: The photo tour costs $1,049 CUC (pegged at 1:1 with the USD) per participant.
+Payment: The photo tour costs $999 EUR or USD per participant.
 This includes accommodation in a private room with a private shower and A/C in a casa particular for five nights (in Sunday, out Friday, but you can arrange with the casa to leave luggage until after last days tour), breakfast every morning, all transportation during the tour, all local fees, salaries and taxes.
 It does not include travelers drinks and meals while on the tour.
 Tips at your own discretion.

 2a.
 Cancellation by the client and refund conditions:

 - 80% refund for cancellations made at least 5 months prior to the start date of the booked tour.

 - 60% refund for cancellations made at least 3 months prior to the start date of the booked tour.

 - 40% refund for cancellations made at least 1 month prior to the start date of the booked tour.

 - No refund will be made for cancellations that are received within the last month prior to the start date of the tour.